samueltbrown/gradle-cucumber-plugin/README.md

 ## Using the plugin in your gradle build script

-You can apply the plugin using the following buildscript directly from github:
+You can apply the plugin using the following ```buildscript```:

+      apply plugin: 'cucumber'

       buildscript {
+          repositories {
+              mavenCentral()
+          }

+          dependencies {
+              classpath 'com.github.samueltbrown:gradle-cucumber-plugin:0.4.1'
+          }
+      }

+Older versions can be downloaded directly from GitHub like so;

+      buildscript {
           apply from: 'https://github.com/samueltbrown/gradle-cucumber-plugin/raw/master/repo/gradle-cucumber-plugin/gradle-cucumber-plugin/0.3/cucumberinit.gradle'
       }

-Currently the version is set at <b>0.3</b> in the link but this can be updated the latest version as it becomes available.
+Currently the version is set at <b>0.4.1</b> in the link but this can be updated to the latest version as it becomes available.

 Once the plugin has been applied, the project dependencies need to be updated with the archive path to your jar file as well as the cucumber-jvm jar file needed for your language.
 Below 'groovy' is the chosen language.